YconquestY/cs-629/README.md

 # Matrix Multiplication Lab

-## Setup

-Clone your private repo by clicking on the green button that says "code".
-Next click on SSH.
-Copy the ssh address.
-Now call `git clone git@github.com:6192-sp24/lab1-b-matrix-multiplication-<your github account name>.git`.
-You can paste the latter part of the command instead of typing it out, but it should be the same.
-Now `cd lab1-b-matrix-multiplication-<your github account name>/` into the cloned directory to start working on the lab.

 ## The Scenario

 Tim the Beaver has fallen into the craze of computer vision and machine learning after borrowing his friend's brand new augmented reality headset